 Primary School Library

-Located on the top floor, the Primary School Library provides a quality service to students in Playgroup to Year 6, their parents, and the entire ARIS community.
-It provides for those who want to borrow books in English, French or in the other home languages of the ARIS community, such as Hindi, Arabic, and French.
+Located on the lower floor, the Primary School Library provides a quality service to students in Playgroup to Year 6, their parents, and the entire ARIS community.
+It caters to those who want to borrow books in English, French, or the ARIS community's other home languages, such as Hindi, Arabic, and French.

 The Library is open daily from 07.30 until 16.00.
 Parents are encouraged to suggest classic titles in English, Arabic or other languages, to help the librarians maintain and expand the stocks of books.
 Titles with multicultural perspectives are especially welcome.